VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 radiation-recombination-limited, Bondi-limited, and automatic models.
 [AtmEsc, EqTide, STELLAR]

 `IceBelts <IceBelts>`_: Formation of equatorial ice belts on planets with high obliquity.
+[POISE]

 `MiniNeptuneEvap <MiniNeptuneEvap>`_: Removal of a mini-Neptune's isothermal hydrogen atmosphere by high energy radiation and/or Roche lobe overflow.
+[AtmEsc, STELLAR]

 `VenusWaterLoss <VenusWaterLoss>`_: Water loss from Venus due to water photolyzation and hydrogen escape.
 [AtmEsc, STELLAR]